samadii/AutoMusicTagEditor/README.md

 ## Auto Music Tag Bot

-A Telegram auto Music Tag Editor Bot that can remove almost all usernames in the music tags and add own username instead.
+A Telegram auto Music Tag Editor Bot that can remove almost all usernames from the music tags and append your own pre-setted username to the tags instead.
 It can also add a dynamic caption to musics.

 The dynamic caption will be in this format :
 ```